Forest-Economics-Goettingen/optimLanduse/README.md

 ![](README_files/figure-gfm/unnamed-chunk-10-1.png)<!-- -->

-The ecological indicator group, as the second example for leave-indicators-out analysis, leads to a portfolio covering forests only (corresponds to figure 5 of Gosling et al. (2020)).
-It can be followed that all contributions of all other land-cover alternatives in all scenarios (even the optimistic ones) to the ecological indicators are lower then the contribution of forest.
-This portfolio differs even more from the actually observed portfolio then the above shown multi-functional portfolio.
-Also the ecological indicators are therefore apparently not sufficient to approximate the farmers’ inceptions.
+The ecological indicator group, as the second example for leave-indicators-out analysis, leads to a land-use portfolio comprising forests only (corresponds to figure 5 of Gosling et al. (2020)).
+It can be concluded that all contributions of all other land-cover alternatives in all scenarios (even the optimistic ones) to the ecological indicators are lower than that of forests.
+This portfolio differs even more from the actually observed portfolio *differs in what?* then the above shown multi-functional portfolio.
+Also the ecological indicators are therefore apparently not sufficient to approximate the farmers’ inceptions (*CP: perceptions?*.

 ### Immediate Economic Success